Old Arsenal

 The Old Arsenal is the only colonial military building of its type in Brazil, with original 17th-century Portuguese characteristics, and is the oldest building in Santos

-Built between 1640 and 1656 as a depository for war items, that is, weapons and equipment to protect the then Vila de Santos from attacks by pirates and Indians.
+Built between 1640 and 1656 as a depository for war items, that is, weapons and equipment to protect the then Vila de Santos from attacks.

 Council Chamber and Prison Building